zZeTraL/JsFileReader/README.md

 # JsFileReader
-Sample of a simple FileReader module (made for a project)
+Example of a simple FileReader module (made for a project)